jineshdhruv8/Intelligent-Parallel-File-Processing-System/README.md

 4) Store the main bootstrap.java file along with the files to be processed in the newyork folder.
 5) Store the Process_Mapreduce.java file in the remaining folder.
 These servers in future will be behaving either as mapper or reducer for processing the file.
 6) Compile and run all the files.
-7) View the console and follow the instructions to view the difference in time consumed while processing the file on single server and while processing it using map-reduce framework
+7) View the console and follow the instructions to view the difference in time consumed while processing the file on single server and while processing it using map-reduce framework.

-b) Summary:
-We designed our own map-reduce algorithm.
-Our algorithm based on the file size decides the number of mappers to be used to complete the job.
-After every job completion we keep a track of slow mapper and ensure that it will be used as reducer for next job and not as a mapper.
-We provide the statistics of the time taken to complete the job in the single machine and a set of machines using map-reduce algorithm.